Summary of Program

 * Students from outside of California pay the out-of-state fee of $6,000 and are not eligible for financial assistance.

-Full and partial financial assistance is available for tuition.
+Financial assistance is available for tuition.
+All accepted students must pay a $200 non-refundable deposit at the time of accepting the offer.
+This amount is counted toward the tuition, and is not covered by the financial assistance.
 Students who are residents of and attend school in California may apply for financial assistance.
 Students will be evaluated for financial assistance based on family size, income and availability of funding.